halcon74/halcon-overlay/README.md

 * dev-perl/Data-Entropy - Entropy (randomness) management.
 The package is being installed in minimal configuration (without RandomnumbersInfo and RandomOrg modules).
 Absent in ::gentoo.
 * dev-perl/Data-Section-Simple - Dependency for Minilla.
 Absent in ::gentoo.
 * dev-perl/Digest-Bcrypt - Perl interface to the bcrypt digest algorithm (a simple wrapper around Crypt::Eksblowfish::Bcrypt).
 Absent in ::gentoo.
+* dev-perl/Gentoo-Overlay - Tools for working with Gentoo Overlays, written by recently deceased Kent Fredric (Rest in Peace...)
+Absent in ::gentoo.
 * dev-perl/Minilla - CPAN module authoring tool, recently suggested.
 The package can be installed with USE flag 'disthook' which applies the patch for making release.hooks run not at 'minil release' only, but at 'minil dist' too (according to my Minilla fork).
 So far, the package is being installed in minimal configuration (without "recommended" dependencies).
 Absent in ::gentoo.
 * dev-perl/Mojolicious - "Really live" ebuild.
 Each new stable (not development) release gets installed automatically without the need to edit the ebuild.
+* dev-perl/MooX-ClassAttribute - Dependency for Gentoo-Overlay.
+Absent in ::gentoo.
 * dev-perl/Perl-osnames - Tool for listing names of operating systems as they are detected by Perl.
 Absent in ::gentoo.
 * dev-perl/String-Format - Fixed Gentoo bug 715140.
 Version bump, relatively to the (obsolete) current 1.170.0 in ::gentoo (02.02.2021).
 The bump is important because String-Format-1.170.0 will not work in the next perl version (5.32).
 All its reverse dependencies, including Perl-Critic, won't work either.
 (Perl-Critic warns about it.)
 * dev-perl/Test-Deep-Fuzzy - Dependency for Minilla.
 Absent in ::gentoo.